Faith. Service. Law.

 Other States

 As mentioned above, some states no longer recognize tenancy by the entirety.
-In those states, spouses generally hold property together as joint tenants.
-Nevertheless, those states often offer the same protections to spouses holding property together as those described in this post.
+In those states, spouses typically hold property either as joint tenants with right of survivorship or as tenants in common, depending on state-default rules and how the deed reads.
+Some of those states have substituted statutory protections that approximate (though do not always match) the creditor-protection described in this post.